splunk/splunk-connect-for-snmp/docs/configuration.md

       additionalVarBinds:
         - indexNum: 'index_number'
 ```
-For above configuration every query concerning IF-MIB or SNMPv2-MIB has additional `index_number` field equal to the index number of current record, for ex.:
+For the above configuration, every query concerning IF-MIB or SNMPv2-MIB has an additional `index_number` field equal to the index number of current record, for ex.:

 For event query:
 ```yaml